Boni & Liveright: Surviving bankruptcy

 Though Boni & Liveright's titles were consistently on bestseller lists during the 1920s, the firm survived on the barest of margins.
 Lavish ad campaigns, expensive offices (where Liveright famously entertained his friends and authors at 61 West 48th Street), generous advances, and the loss of revenue from the Modern Library backlist stretched finances, but it would be Horace Liveright's poor investment decisions outside book publishing that ultimately jeopardized the company's solvency.

-Described by colleagues as a gambler, Liveright frequently lost money on the stock market, particularly following the advice of his friend and banker, Otto Kahn.
+Described by colleagues as a gambler, Liveright frequently lost money on the stock market, particularly following the advice of his friend and banker Otto Kahn.
 He also branched out in theatrical production and despite some successes (for example with the stage version of Dracula), most Liveright-backed plays and musicals were financial disasters.
 Following the collapse of the stock market in 1929, book sales slumped and Horace Liveright was forced to sell the bulk of his shares in Horace Liveright, Inc. (as the firm was recently renamed), resigning from the company in August 1930.
-He worked briefly for film studios before he died from pneumonia and emphysema on September 24, 1933, at the age of forty-three.
+He worked briefly for film studios before he died from pneumonia and emphysema on September 24, 1933, at the age of forty-nine.
 As its lists shrank in the early 1930s, so did the firm's revenues.
 Now under the helm of its longtime treasurer, Arthur Pell, Liveright Inc. fell into involuntary bankruptcy in May 1933, selling off many of their assets.
 However Pell did retain much of the backlist (including important works by Freud, Toomer, Loos, Cummings, and Crane) in a reorganization of the company called Liveright Publishing Corporation.
 That entity remained independent, publishing new books as well as repackaging backlist, until 1969 when it was sold to Harrison Blaine of New Jersey, Inc., a private holding company which also owned The New Republic.
 Between 1969 and 1974 a new staff attempted a revival, publishing about 50 original books and about 50 reissues from the backlist.